Mike Maslowski

-Michael John Maslowski (born July 11, 1974) was an American former professional football linebacker in the National Football League (NFL) for the Kansas City Chiefs.
-He attended the University of Wisconsin–La Crosse.
+Michael John Maslowski (born July 11, 1974) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Kansas City Chiefs.
+He played college football for the Wisconsin–La Crosse Eagles.

 College career

 The Wisconsin–La Crosse star earned Division III All-America honors as a senior.
 Maslowski finished his college career with 279 tackles, 21.0 tackles for a loss, 5.5 sacks, and 10 interceptions.
 He was part of the UW – La Crosse Eagles 1995 National Championship team as a junior when he had a career-high 108 tackles.
 Maslowski made 128 tackles and 13 interceptions to earn all-state honors as a senior at Thorp High School in Thorp, Wisconsin.

 Professional career

 In 1997, Maslowski signed as a rookie free agent with the San Diego Chargers, but was cut by the team prior to the start of the regular season.
 In 1998, he played in the Arena Football League for the San Jose SaberCats.
 In 1999, Maslowski signed a contract with the Kansas City Chiefs of the NFL.
 The Chiefs then allocated him to NFL Europe where he played one season for the Barcelona Dragons of NFL Europe in 1999 where he set the single season record for tackles with 105 tackles, breaking the previous record of 95 tackles set by Anthony Fieldings of the Rhein Fire.
 Maslowski is the only player in the history of the NFL Europe to record a 100 tackle season.
 As a member of the Dragons, Maslowski was twice named the NFL Europe Defensive Player of the Week, was the Defensive Player of the Year, and helped lead his team to play in World Bowl VII against the Frankfurt Galaxy.